 An estimated bill is issued if we were unable to obtain a meter reading for your meter.
 If this occurs once or even twice, you can easily verify the estimated reading on your bill against the reading on your meter.
 To learn more about your Water Meter, visit Water Meter FAQs.
 Please contact Customer Service to schedule an appointment to repair or install an automated meter reading device.

 Yes.
-Visit Customer Assistance Programs for additional information.
+Visit Financial Assistance Programs for additional information.

 If I don’t have the funds to pay my bill, what should I do?